FlorentinD/UrbanData/README.md

 ![Image of a building map](images/buildingMap.png)

 For more images of a building map see [here](images/)

+The describtion of the individual objects is based on the annotaters executed in the script.
+The most properties should be self explaining, otherwise you can look at the regarding annotator.
+Regarding the _buildingArea_ property, _Total area in m2_ is a calculated by _ground area * levels_.

 At last there is the `cityPatterns` script, which uses the results from the `buildingComplexes` script and tries to find patterns as described by Christoph Alexander in `A Pattern-Language`.